 This is a pivotal moment as the UK economy emerges from the COVID-19 pandemic and the government continues to invest heavily in infrastructure, pledging in March 2020 to spend £600 billion on projects over a five-year period.
 Alongside these commitments, high profile and large-scale projects such as the HS2 rail line continue to be developed.

-Professor Mark Button, Director of the Centre for Counter Fraud Studies, said: “Our research shows that the procurement of major construction projects is fraught with fraud and corruption risks.
+Professor Mark Button, Director of the Centre for Cybercrime and Economic Crime, said: “Our research shows that the procurement of major construction projects is fraught with fraud and corruption risks.
 As the government embarks on welcome major projects they must be careful to ensure the appropriate strategies are in place to protect public monies.”

 A purely regulatory or law enforcement approach will mean that fraud is only dealt with once it has already occurred.
 A proactive and preventative approach is needed.
 Audit is also part of the solution, but the retrospective nature of audit, and its focus on individual organisations rather than across an entire project network, means it is insufficient on its own.